-Offering Memorandum: Available to Investors in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Quebec.
+Offering Memorandum: Available to Investors in all provinces and territories of Canada.

 All investors must receive the Offering Memorandum and complete a Form 45-106F4 "Risk Acknowledgement".
-Investors in British Columbia must also complete a BC Instrument 32-517 Risk Acknowledgement, acknowledging they did not receive advice, unless they are purchasing units through a Dealer/Advisor.
-For residents of Alberta, Saskatchewan, Manitoba, Ontario and Quebec investing greater than $10,000, the investor must be an Eligible Investor or an Accredited Investor.
+For residents of all provinces or territories (other than British Columbia or Newfoundland & Labrador) investing greater than $10,000, the investor must be an Eligible Investor or an Accredited Investor.
 To qualify as an Eligible Investor, the investor must have earned net income in excess of $75,000, (or $125,000 with spouse) in each of the last two calendar years and reasonably expects to exceed that net income level in the current calendar year or, either alone or with a spouse, has net assets of at least $400,000.
-Residents of Manitoba complete an "Eligible Investor Questionnaire".
-Residents of Alberta, Saskatchewan, Ontario and Quebec complete Schedule 1 and Schedule 2.
-See below for definition of Accredited Investor.
-Note: There are no investment restrictions on non-individuals (i.e. corporations)
+Residents of Manitoba, Prince Edward Island, Yukon, Northwest Territories or Nunavut complete an "Eligible Investor Questionnaire".
+Residents ** of Alberta, Saskatchewan, Ontario, Quebec, Nova Scotia or New Brunswick complete Schedule 1 and Schedule 2.
+See below for definition of Accredited Investor. ** Note: There are no investment restrictions on non-individuals (i.e. corporations).

 Accredited Investor as defined by National Instrument 45-106 - Prospectus Exemptions (NI 45-106):